-- While filling the gas can, keep the nozzle in contact with the container to prevent a buildup of static charge.
+- While filling the gas can, keep the nozzle in contact with the container to prevent a buildup of static electricity.

 Q: Is it safe to drive with a gas can in the car?

-Q: Where can I best store my gas container?
+Q: Where is the best place to store a gas container?